m-ender/retina/README.md

 #### Mode Selection

-When only the pattern file is supplied, Retina will usually operate in Match mode, but the following upper-case latters in the configuration string can select other modes:
+When only the pattern file is supplied, Retina will usually operate in Match mode, but the following upper-case letters in the configuration string can select other modes:

 - `S`: Split mode.
 - `G`: Grep mode.